 3. Mosaic Tiles

 Mosaic tiles are having their moment in the spotlight due to their durability, less maintenance & quirkiness.
 Due to the striking effect they have, they are best used with a matching bold color palette or with the rest of the space adopting sombre, neutral shades making the tiled surface stand out.
 Due to their small sizes, mosaics are a great solution for tiling curved walls as well!
+White Kit Kat Tiles also gives an edgy look that you can either combine with other base tiles or as a standalone.

 Used for: Wall cladding in bathrooms, kitchen backsplash, pools, etc.